wix/cli-app-templates/chart-widget/README.md

 After the app is created you can build it, which allows you to:

 + Create a preview to share with others
-+ Create new versions of your app on the Dev Center.
++ Release new versions of your app on the Dev Center.

 ### Build the app